adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #114 Moving right along on Week-5.
 Going to finish it up tomorrow.
 Didn't get to finish Week-5 today.
 Will move along in it tomorrow.

 #115 Moving along.
 Will finish Week-6 tomorrow.
 Almost finished with Week-6 lectures.
 Then have to wrap up the HW.

+#116 Going to try and finish up most of it this weekend.